stefankolb/work-core/source/class/core/test/readme.md

 - NodeJS: Go to the `source` or `build` directory execute `node node.js`.
 - PhantomJS: Go to the `source` or `build` directory execute `phantomjs phantomjs.js`.
-- Testem: Go to the project root folder execute `testem -f testem.json`.
+- Testem: Go to the project root folder execute `testem -f test/testem.json`.
 See next section for more info.

 ### Testem:

 Testem is pretty useful for automatically testing range of browsers automatically and repeatedly.
+Testem is able to run either in full automated "ci" (continous integration) mode or in manual control.
+In both situations Testem is able to auto detect installed browsers and launching them.

+- Interactive: `testem -f test/testem.json`: Run Testem at default port and waiting for browsers to connect.
+- Interactive with launcher: `testem -f test/testem.json -l chrome,firefox`: Run Testem at default port, opening Firefox and Chrome with the Testem-URL and waiting for incoming results.
+- Automated (CI): `testem ci -f test/testem.json -l chrome,firefox`: Run Testem in Chrome and Firefox and print results to the terminal.

+An example `testem.json` might look like:

+    {
+      "framework": "custom",
+      "test_page" : "test/source/index.html"
+    }

+The `custom` framework is required for giving full control the the Core test runner.
+You can also choose the build version BTW:

+    {
+      "framework": "custom",
+      "test_page" : "test/build/index.html"
+    }